tebesfinwo/faceRecognition/README.md

 Quick start (Eclipse) :

-1. You need several jars to get this started.
+1. You need jars listed above to get this started.

-2. The required jars are in these two ZIP files : javacv-0.7-bin.zip & javacv-0.7-cppjars.zip
+2. The jars are in these two ZIP files : javacv-0.7-bin.zip & javacv-0.7-cppjars.zip

-3. Please download required jars from following link. https://code.google.com/p/javacv/downloads/list
+3. Please download the jars from following link. https://code.google.com/p/javacv/downloads/list

 4. Create a project in your IDE.